VirtusLab/ide-probe/README.md

 The default folder for saving photos is `/tmp/ide-probe/screenshots`.
 Inside this directory screenshots are organised into `test-suite/test-case` subfolders if these values are detectable by the plugin.
 Otherwise, the photos are saved directly into `/tmp/ide-probe/screenshots`.
-The only way to override this default directory is by configuring `probe.screenshot.path` in the fixture, either through the `.conf` file or in code.
+The only way to override this default directory is by configuring `probe.paths.screenshots ` in the fixture, either through the `.conf` file or in code.
 Overriding with `.conf` file looks like:
 ```
 probe {